 Other countries have started emissions trading schemes that will set a price on carbon.
 The European Commission, for instance, indicated that neglecting to use carbon capture could cost the region $80 billion more than installing it [source: The Guardian].
 All of which means that even though carbon scrubbing is still an expensive venture, it could be equally expensive in the long run to do nothing.

-For more on CO2 scrubbing and other carbon capture and storage technologies, try the links on the next page.
+For more on CO2 scrubbing and other carbon capture and storage technologies, try the links below.

 - Allen, Paddy.
 "Carbon capture technologies."
 The Guardian.
 June 12, 2008.
 (July 16, 2008)

 - CCS Education Initiative.
 "Carbon Capture and Sequestration: Frequently Asked Questions."
 (July 16, 2008) http://www.ccs-education.net/faqs.html